deepraining/lila/docs/config.md

 ## buildOptions

-* `desc`: build option of current environment. it can override config root attribute
+* `desc`: build option of different environments. you can override config root attribute according to different environment, such as `minJs, minCss, minHtml ...`
 * `default`: empty
 * `detail`: